BADR-BARBARA/Segma-Vision-Industry/source/index.rst

 **Resetting the Fine-Tuning Process**

-*   At any point, you can click the **Full Finetuning Reset** button in the sidebar to clear all data and start over from Step 1.
+*   At any point, you can click the **Full Finetuning Reset** button in the sidebar to clear all data and start the process over.

 Configuration Reference
 =======================